 - Enter the URL on the home page and click "Start"

-Octoparse would automatically load the page in the built-in browser.
-Scroll down the page manually and you would get a pop-up.
+Octoparse would automatically load the page in the built-in browser, you will find a login page.

 - Switch to Browse mode by clicking